evennia/evennia/docs/1.0/_sources/Contribs/Contrib-XYZGrid.md.txt

 ## Installation

 1. XYZGrid requires the `scipy` library.
-Easiest is to just install the optional/contrib requirements in `evennia/requirements_extra.txt` by doing
+Easiest is to get the 'extra' dependencies of Evennia with

+       pip install evennia[extra]

+   If you use the `git` install, you can also

        (cd to evennia/ folder)
-        pip install -r requirements_extra.txt
+       pip install --upgrade -e .[extra]
-        (then go back to your mygame/ folder)

    This will install all optional requirements of Evennia.
 2. Import and [add] the `evennia.contrib.grid.xyzgrid.commands.XYZGridCmdSet` to the